pmagaz/rextore/README.md

 }
 ```

  The same operation in Rextore is quite similar becase it uses pure fuctions as reducers too, with action and state parameters, but works in a different way.
-You don't need a switch-based method to filter your actions so you can specify one fuction per action actionType and filter them using the ofType custom operator to filter your action.type or use your own filter because your actions are Observables.
+You don't need a switch-based method to filter your actions, in Rextore you can specify one fuction per action actionType and filter them using the ofType custom operator to filter your action.type or use your own filter because your actions are just Observables.

 ```javascript
 const increaseReducer = (action$, state) => action$